Salsonn/calebsalyards.github.io/about/windows-reinstall.md

 A new PC is an exciting time, but it can be a pain as well.
 Suddenly you have stuff in two different places, and it can be hard to keep track of where everything is and what you moved over.

-You're not a lone.
+You're not alone.
 I've done this a lot myself, and I know how to do it fast to keep downtime to a minimum.